tukirella/CAMehameha/README.md

 ### 1. 🐉 LoadBalancer Cleanse – Android16
 <img width="180" height="90" alt="image" src="https://github.com/user-attachments/assets/050bf7bb-872b-47cd-bdda-a4998e4e9f3a" />

-Our first script which helps to optimization utility that scans all compartments to detect abandoned, underutilized, or misconfigured Classic and Network Load Balancers.
+Helps to optimization utility that scans all compartments to detect abandoned, underutilized, or misconfigured Classic and Network Load Balancers.
 **Inspired by one of Dragon-Ball Z characters named "Android 16"**, a calm and precise nature, the tool analyzes listeners, backend sets, lifecycle state, age, and configuration health to calculate a “Ghost Score.”
 Results are delivered via detailed CSV and interactive HTML reports, helping teams eliminate waste, reduce cost, and restore balance across OCI environments.

 What it does?